 The various academic departments at Nicholls assign outstanding professors as instructors of honors courses.
 Honors professors are distinguished in their fields of study and offer honors students the greatest learning experiences on campus.

 Opportunities for International Travel

-The University Honors Program sends groups of students every year to England and Costa Rica for six hours of humanities credit and the experience of a lifetime.
+The University Honors Program sends groups of students every year to England and Costa Rica for academic and humanities credit and the experience of a lifetime.
 For more, please see Honors Abroad.